United Kingdom constitutional law

-The principles of parliamentary sovereignty, the rule of law, democracy and internationalism guide the UK's modern political system.
+The constitutional principles of parliamentary sovereignty, the rule of law, democracy and internationalism guide the UK's modern political system.
 The central institutions of modern government are Parliament, the judiciary, the executive, the civil service and public bodies which implement policies, and regional and local governments.
 Parliament is composed of the House of Commons, elected by voter constituencies, and the House of Lords which is mostly appointed on the recommendation of cross-political party groups.
 To make a new Act of Parliament, the highest form of law, both Houses must read, amend, or approve proposed legislation three times.

-The judiciary is headed by a twelve-member Supreme Court of the United Kingdom.
+The judiciary is headed by a twelve-member Supreme Court.
 Underneath are the Court of Appeal for England and Wales, the Court of Appeal in Northern Ireland, and the Court of Session for Scotland.
 Below these lie a system of high courts, Crown courts, or tribunals depending on the subject in the case.
 Courts interpret statutes, progress the common law and principles of equity, and can control the discretion of the executive.
-UK courts are usually thought to have no power to declare an Act of Parliament unconstitutional.
+While the courts may interpret the law, they have no power to declare an Act of Parliament unconstitutional.
 The executive is headed by the Prime Minister, who must command a majority in the House of Commons.
 The Prime Minister appoints a cabinet of people who lead each department, and form His Majesty's Government.
 The King himself is a ceremonial figurehead, who gives royal assent to new laws.
 By constitutional convention, the monarch does not usurp the democratic process and has not refused royal assent since the Scottish Militia Bill in 1708.
 Beyond the Parliament and cabinet, a civil service and a large number of public bodies, from the Department of Education to the National Health Service, deliver public services that implement the law and fulfil political, economic and social rights.

-In practice, most constitutional litigation occurs through administrative law disputes, concerning the operation of public bodies, and human rights.
+Most constitutional litigation occurs through administrative law disputes, on the operation of public bodies and human rights.
 The courts have an inherent power of judicial review, to ensure that every institution under law acts according to law.
 Except for Parliament itself, courts may declare acts of any institution or public figure void, to ensure that discretion is only used reasonably or proportionately.
 Since it joined the European Convention on Human Rights in 1950, and particularly after the Human Rights Act 1998, courts are required to review whether legislation is compatible with international human rights norms.
 These protect everyone's rights against government or corporate power, including liberty against arbitrary arrest and detention, the right to privacy against unlawful surveillance, the right to freedom of expression, freedom of association including joining trade unions and taking strike action, and the freedom of assembly and protest.
-Every public body and private bodies that affect people's rights and freedoms are accountable under the law.
+Every public body, and private bodies that affect people's rights and freedoms, are accountable under the law.